 Students are expected to maintain the highest standards of honesty in their college work.
-Cheating, forgery, and plagiarism are serious offenses, and students found guilty of any form of academic dishonesty are subject to disciplinary action, up to and including expulsion.
+Cheating, forgery, and plagiarism are serious violations of academic integrity.
+Students found guilty of any violation of academic integrity are subject to disciplinary action, up to and including expulsion.

-Cheating is defined as giving or obtaining information by improper means in meeting any academic requirements.
-The use for academic credit of the same work in more than one course without knowledge or consent of the instructor(s) is a form of cheating and is a serious violation of academic integrity.
+Cheating is defined as giving or obtaining information by improper means when meeting any academic requirements.
+The reuse for academic credit of the same work in more than one course without knowledge or consent of the instructor(s) is a form of cheating and is a serious violation of academic integrity.

 Forgery is defined as the alteration of college forms, documents, or records, or the signing of such forms or documents by someone other than the proper designee.

-Plagiarism is the representation, intentional or unintentional, of someone else's words or ideas as one's own.
-Since words in print are the property of an author or publisher, plagiarizing is a form of larceny punishable by fine.
-When using another person's words in a paper, students must place them within quotation marks or clearly set them off in the text and give them appropriate footnoting.
-When students use only the ideas and change the words, they must clearly identify the source of the ideas.
-Plagiarism, whether intentional or unintentional, is a violation of the property rights of the author plagiarized and of the implied assurance by the students when they hand in work that the work is their own.
+Plagiarism is the representation, intentional or unintentional, of someone else's words, ideas, or images as one's own.
+Since works are the property of an author or publisher, plagiarizing is a form of larceny punishable by fine.
+When using another person's words in a paper, students must place them within quotation marks or clearly set them off in the text and give appropriate citation.
+When students use only the ideas and change the words, they must clearly identify the source of the ideas with appropriate citation.
+Plagiarism, whether intentional or unintentional, is a violation of the property rights of the author plagiarized and of the implied assurance by the students when they hand in work that it is their own.